 Arrange the decking

 If you have built a solid foundation, arranging the decking is the easy part.
-When laying the decks down, it is easiest to start from the side of a wall or your house and work your way out from there.
+When laying the boards down, it is easiest to start from the side of a wall and work your way out from there.
 This will make it easier to fix them down.

-If you have chosen concealed clips for your decking, make sure to use starter clips to start the first set of boards that are laid closest to the wall or your house.
+If you have chosen concealed clips for your decking, use starter clips to start the first few boards that are laid closest to the wall or your house.
 Once done, you can use your concealed clips or T-clips to install the remainder of the decking.
 If you have chosen to use screws, you will know to arrange the first board and drive the screw in with a screwdriver.
 It really is as simple as that.

 Cover the edges